-Part of this political tension stems from differences in opinion between the community and the district in the effectiveness of charter schools and the community desire to have more community-based, traditional public schools.
+While this appears to be a tension with the state legislature, it stems from differences in opinion between the community and the district in the effectiveness of charter schools and the desire of some community activists to have more community-based, traditional public schools.
 Although positions elected by similar constituencies, school board members and state representatives appear to have differing opinions about how to address challenges in the school district and how to address community feedback and desires.
 A school leader outlined this tension as well: